zopefoundation/five.grok/README.txt

 - Formlib forms,

-- Local sites and utilities.
+- Local sites and local utilities,

+- Annotations.

 All those components are available with exactly the same syntax than in grok.
 You just have to do::